StefanoAllesina/QuEST_workshop/docs/index.md

   - `title` the title of the document
   - `year` the publication year
   - `num_citations` number of citations received (Scopus data)
-  - `num_views` number of views for the html version of the document
+  - `num_views` number of views for the html/pdf version of the document
   - `document_type` type of document (see below)
   - `num_authors` number of authors
   - `num_references` number of references cited in the document